 Once the provisional patent application is filed, the inventor has one year to decide whether to file an application for a formal patent.
 During that year the inventor may mark the products that are covered by the provisional patent as "patent pending".
 The inventor may also market the invention to others with far less concern about their attempting to copy the idea behind a product or process without either purchasing or licensing rights from the inventor.

-Under narrow circumstances, an inventor may be able to file a second provisional patent application instead of filing a formal patent application, in order to extend provisional protection for a second year.
+Under narrow circumstances, in order to extend provisional protection for a second year an inventor may be able to file a second provisional patent application instead of filing a formal patent application.
 As a mistake as to eligibility or in the application may cost the inventor the ability to obtain patent protection, it is best to work with a patent lawyer when deciding if it is possible or appropriate to file a second provisional patent application.

 If the twelve month provisional period expires without further action from the inventor, the provisional patent application is deemed abandoned.
 Once the application is abandoned, any prior public disclosure of the invention may potentially prevent the inventor from subsequently obtaining patent protection.